snowplow-archive/snowplow.github.com/_posts/2016-12-09-snowplow-r86-petra-released.md

 category: Releases
 ---

 We are pleased to announce the release of [Snowplow 86 Petra] [snowplow-release].
-This release introduces additional event de-duplication functionality for our Redshift load process, plus [[POINT ABOUT SQL DATA MODELING]].
+This release introduces additional event de-duplication functionality for our Redshift load process, plus a brand new data model that makes it easier to get started with web data.
 This release also adds support for Ohio XXXXXXXXX.

 1. [Synthetic Dedupuplication](/blog/2016/12/XX/snowplow-r86-petra-released#synthetic-dedupe)
 2. [NEW SQL DATA MODELING](/blog/2016/12/XX/snowplow-r86-petra-released#sql-data-modeling)